2/20/2026

 The science of reading has arguably driven the most significant reboot of literacy curricula this decade.
 Today, nearly all 50 states require instruction rooted in reading science, creating a fundamental shift in how literacy is taught.

-Leaders need to understand what the science of reading means and how to implement instructional best practices.
+Educators and leaders need to understand what the science of reading means and how to implement instructional best practices.

 The Science of Reading Definition

-Literacy expert Louisa Moats, Ed.D, explained it is a “consensus from many related disciplines, based on literally thousands of studies, supported by hundreds of millions of research dollars, conducted across the world in many languages.”
+Literacy expert Louisa Moats, Ed.D., explained it is a “consensus from many related disciplines, based on literally thousands of studies, supported by hundreds of millions of research dollars, conducted across the world in many languages.”

 The science of reading counters the dominant beliefs and teaching methods of the past that lack the weight in evidence and have shown to leave skill gaps, including balanced literacy, phonics-only approaches, and three cueing.

+The science of reading is supported by several research-based frameworks.
 Read A Full Breakdown of the Science of Reading for details about instructional differences and four critical and interconnected models leaders should know, including:

-Why is the Science of Reading Important?
+Why Is the Science of Reading Important?

 The science of reading creates a huge opportunity to transform literacy outcomes.